taw/magic-database/README.md

 Database of Magic: the Gathering cards and tools to manage it.

-Currently it's just investigation.
+Currently it's just an investigation code.

-Everything in bin/ is just test script.